Nurse Practitioner Career Paths

 After completing your master’s degree, you’ll sit for the national certification exam.
 What it takes to be licensed as an NP differs by state, but generally, a master’s degree and national certification is required.

 But it doesn’t stop there.
-Nurse practitioners certified by the American Academy of Nurse Practitioners Certification Program (AANPCP) and the American Nurses Credentialing Center have to be re-certified every five years with either continuing education and training courses or by taking another exam.
+Nurse practitioners certified by the American Association of Nurse Practitioners Certification Board (AANPCP) and the American Nurses Credentialing Center have to be re-certified every five years with either continuing education and training courses or by taking another exam.
 Each state requires a different amount of contact hours (Participate in 50 consecutive clock minutes in a board-approved continuing ed class or activity), so check with your state board to find out.

 What career paths can I take as a nurse practitioner?